microsoft/FluidFramework/routerlicious/README.md

 A server implementation is contained within various other folders.
 These are named based on the architecture image below.
 This makes use of the API but provides implementations of the interfaces.
 For instance connections are handled with socket.io.
 And cross machine communication is handled via Redis.

+The services follow the [twelve factor](https://12factor.net) methodology and are considered [cattle and not pets](http://cloudscaling.com/blog/cloud-computing/the-history-of-pets-vs-cattle/).

 ## Building and Running